erinlin/tweentrain_doc/set.md

     { "set", {rotation = 120} },

 #### Action Syntax
-The type of action paramater must be a String.
+The type of action parameter must be a String.
 ##### Supported Syntax

 | Syntax | Description |